-With the winter season bringing low amounts of rain and snow we have had to push our planting date out to April 12, 2014.
-We look forward to celebrating our 10th Planting Season.
+We are happy to announce that the 2016 planting date and location have been set.
+We are looking forward to celebrating our 12th Planting Season.
 Volunteers are needed to assist in planting native seedlings in the San Bernardino Mountains.
-To help with the planting of native seedlings, e-mail Cheryl Nagy at firstname.lastname@example.org
+To help with the planting of native seedlings, e-mail Cheryl Nagy at email@example.com

 Reforestation of the 2003 and 2007 wildfire burned areas is one part of an ongoing forestry program designed to create a viable and sustainable healthy forest system for the future.
 Watch for more information and meeting location.